-Lori has created an extensive series of forms called Red Dragonfly Tai Chi Qigong, a flowing blend of Qigong and Tai Chi movements, which she teaches in classes and offers on DVDs for home practice.
-Lori creates a relaxed, nurturing space that allows you to cultivate your own healing power and, like the Red Dragonfly (see story on this page), participate in your journey of transition and transformation.
+Lori enjoys adapting these practices for the mainstream public, as well as for special populations, leading classes in hospitals, cancer groups, & psychiatric programs.
+She creates a relaxed, nurturing space that allows you to cultivate your own healing power and, like the Red Dragonfly (see story on this page), participate in your journey of transition & transformation.

 One summer, Lori had an incredible bonding experience with a red dragonfly in her backyard.
 She was sitting outside after lunch one day playing her Native American flute, when a bright red dragonfly hovered in front of her and appeared to be listening.
 Whenever she stopped playing, he would zoom right in front of her face, as if to ask for more.
 This went on for half an hour.